mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 Let's recap. *Replication configuration document* is used to *configure our replica sets*.
 This is where the properties of our *replica sets are defined*, and the document is shared across all members of the set.
-The members field is where a bunch of our basic configuration is going to be determined-- which nodes are part of the set, what roles do they have, and what kind of topology we want to define is set on this field.
+The *members* field is where a bunch of our *basic configuration* is going to be determined -- which *nodes are part of the set*, what roles do they have, and what kind of *topology* we want to define is set on this field.

 There is a vast amount of other configuration options that either deal with internal replication mechanisms or overall configurations of the sets.
-We are out of scope on those, but keep in mind that there's a lot more in the replication configuration document that you can set up.
+We are out of scope on those, but keep in mind that there's a lot more in the *replication configuration document* that you can set up.